alphagov/government-service-design-manual/service-manual/assisted-digital/index.md

 ##What assisted digital support will look like

 Assisted digital support must follow shared models of assisted digital and be procured from the private and voluntary and community sector to make sure it’s consistent.
 Shared models and procurement routes are currently being developed by GDS and departments in conjunction with the Government Procurement Service (GPS).
-For more information, see the publication ‘[Government Approach to Assisted Digital](http://publications.cabinetoffice.gov.uk/digital/assisted/)’.
+For more information, see the publication '[Government Approach to Assisted Digital](/government/publications/government-approach-to-assisted-digital)'.

 Only in exceptional circumstances can a department ask for an exemption from this requirement, eg where a business case for using external resources doesn’t demonstrate good value for money.